Explosion247/makers_models/README.md

 ## Features
 ### Included Features
 <ul>
-<li> browse sets - On the main page of this website you have the ability to browse the sets that have been uploaded, there is a next button at the bottom to allow you to view more.
+<li> Browse sets - On the main page of this website you have the ability to browse the sets that have been uploaded, there is a next button at the bottom to allow you to view more.
 <li> information - once you click on the page of a set, it will give you information about the set and allow you to see the reivews about the set.
 <li> Reviews - within the build page you are able to see the reviews of the page, but you are also able to create a review of the set, each review has a rating out of 5 to say how much you like the set.
 <li> Likes - on each page for the build you have the ability to like the build, this will add it to a list that is available on the account page
-<li> account - when using this website, you are able to create an account and log in, then you have access to the account page.
+<li> Account - when using this website, you are able to create an account and log in, then you have access to the account page.
 This page will show all the builds you have uploaded (using a carousel) and gives you the ability to upload your own build.
 Finally you have the ability to look at all the builds you have liked and gives you the ability to remove them from the list using the like button underneath
 </ul>

 ### To be included
 <ul>
-<li> delete and edit builds - once a build is uploaded the only way to delete it or edit it is through the admin panel, i would like to implament a way for the user to edit and delete the build.
+<li> Delete and edit builds - once a build is uploaded the only way to delete it or edit it is through the admin panel, i would like to implament a way for the user to edit and delete the build.
-<li> delete accounts - accounts can only be accessed by the admins, so to delete an account its the admin that will have to do it.
+<li> Delete accounts - accounts can only be accessed by the admins, so to delete an account its the admin that will have to do it.
 Therefor if the user can delete the account it will allow for better security
-<li> ability to upload and download build files - when a user uploads a build, there is no way for them to upload the blueprints for others to use to view them, and once they are uploaded it would be good for other users to download these files for them build the MOC their self
+<li> Ability to upload and download build files - when a user uploads a build, there is no way for them to upload the blueprints for others to use to view them, and once they are uploaded it would be good for other users to download these files for them build the MOC their self
-<li> ability to look at others accounts and see their builds - when browsing builds if people like the work of one designer then it would be good to have a page where they can view all of their builds.
+<li> Ability to look at others accounts and see their builds - when browsing builds if people like the work of one designer then it would be good to have a page where they can view all of their builds.
+<li> Ability to add an image to reviews - when uploading review it would be nice if people could upload their own attempts of the build
 </ul>

 ## Technologies Used